jacksonmelcher/ringcentral-bot-template-js/README.md

 A template repo for making RingCentral Bots.

+### Yeoman generator
+I started working on a [Yeoman](https://yeoman.io/) Generator that can be found here: https://github.com/jacksonmelcher/generator-glip-bot

 ## Use template

 Ensure you are **logged into your GitHub account** and click this [link](https://github.com/jacksonmelcher/ringcentral-bot-template/generate) or click `Use this Template`.